Amateur Photographer verdict

 Whether the Nikon Z30 deserves to be considered amongst the best Nikon mirrorless cameras is a moot point because of its basic beginner-level features, but its ease of use and, especially its cost, make surely one of the best cameras for beginners, especially those looking for the best cameras for vlogging.
 If you’ve previously been tempted by Nikon’s other DX-format cameras but it’s mainly video that you’re interested in, this could be the camera for you!

 Cameras with a vlogging twist are nothing new, and the new Nikon Z30 steps into the beginner-level ring pitted against the likes of the Sony ZV-E10 and the Panasonic Lumix G100.
-Let’s not forget that most vloggers don’t even bother buying a camera and use their smartphones instead.
-To that crowd, the Z30 promises better quality and creative versatility.
+Let’s not forget that most vloggers don’t have a dedicated camera for it: they use their smartphones instead.
+To those people, the Z30 promises better quality and creative versatility.

 This is also the third Nikon mirrorless camera with APS-C sensor, after the Nikon Z50 and Nikon Z fc.
 These three cameras utilise the same 20.9MP APS-C sensor and 4K 30p video recording capability.
 All are capable of vlogging, so just what makes the Z30 the vlogging camera?